ktorio/ktor-documentation/topics/basic.md

 <include from="lib.topic" element-id="native_server_supported"/>
 </tldr>

-The Basic authentication scheme is a part of [HTTP framework](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) used for access control and authentication.
+The Basic authentication scheme is a part of the [HTTP framework](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) used for access control and authentication.
 In this scheme, user credentials are transmitted as username/password pairs encoded using Base64.

 Ktor allows you to use basic authentication for logging in users and protecting specific [routes](Routing_in_Ktor.md).
 You can get general information about authentication in Ktor in the [](authentication.md) section.

-> Given that basic authentication passes username and password as clear text, you need to use [HTTPS/TLS](ssl.md) to protect sensitive information.
+> Given that basic authentication passes username and password as a clear text, you need to use [HTTPS/TLS](ssl.md) to protect sensitive information.

 ## Add dependencies {id="add_dependencies"}
 To enable `basic` authentication, you need to include the `%artifact_name%` artifact in the build script: